Basem Morsy

-Bassem Morsy el-Qotb Abdallah (باسم مرسي القطب عبد الله; born 1 January 1992) is an Egyptian professional footballer who plays as a forward for National Bank of Egypt.
+Bassem Morsy el-Qotb Abdallah (باسم مرسي القطب عبد الله; born 1 January 1992) is an Egyptian professional footballer who plays as a forward for Ismaily.
 And he owns a football academy called "Bassem Morsy Academy".

 Club career

 Petrojet

 Morsy played with Petrojet for 4 years scoring 4 goals in 13 matches.
 Petrojet manager then, Mokhtar Mokhtar, ended his contract with Petrojet stating that Basem became more obsessed with his looks than playing football.

 El Entag El Harby

 Morsy signed with the military club El Entag El Harby in 2013 where he became the star of the club.
 Although he scored nine goals in the league, he did not succeed of avoiding relegation to the Egyptian Second Division at the end of the season.

 Zamalek

 On 2 July 2014, Morsy signed for Egyptian giants Zamalek from El Entag El Harby.
 On 25 October 2014, Morsy scored his first goal for Zamalek against Smouha in the Egyptian Premier League.
 Morsy scored his first hat-trick with Zamalek on 15 July 2015 against Al Nasr.
 He succeeded in winning the Egyptian Premier League with Zamalek on his first season.
 He finished the season as the club top goalscorer with 18 goals and second goalscorer in the league after the top goalscorer Hossam Salama.
 Morsy succeeded in winning Egypt Cup with Zamalek after he scored two goals against Zamalek rival Al Ahly in the final and he repeated it again and scored another two goals against Al Ahly and won the cup again for Zamalek in the next season.